ShelbyTV/vagrant/projects/shelby-ubuntu-12.04-amd64/README.markdown

-This is a vagrant project for creating a box ready to install and run the Shelby rails app on Ubuntu 11.04 for amd64.
+This is a vagrant project for creating a box ready to install and run the Shelby rails app on Ubuntu 12.04 for amd64.

 # CHANGELOG:

+* v0.3

+  Packaged box now running Ubuntu 12.04 (11.04 had reached end of life)

+  Vagrantfiles brought up to date with latest Vagrant (1.2.7)

+  Includes java so YUI compressor will work during asset precompilation

+  Transitioned to using our global shelby-chef-repo (ShelbyTV/shelby-chef-repo) for provisioning the vagrant box.
+The chef folder here now exists only for historical reasons.

 * v0.2.4-vanity-dev